-What did a former officer on a nuclear submarine learn about 'how to live in an extremely isolated environment'?
+What did a former officer on a nuclear submarine learn about 'how to survive in extremely isolated conditions'?

 by